domoritz/CSE552-Proposal/README.md

 ## Platform

 * Use Myria, the under development distributed big data management system
+* Visualization as web aplication with front and backend.

 ## Question we want to answer with our visualization